saumitrasapre/Emotionally-Aware-Chatbot/test/data/nlu/nlu_heartbreak.md

 - I'm rather [upset](Mood) and need to vent
 - I want to talk
 - I want to share my feelings
+- Can we talk?
+- I really want to talk.
+You don't mind, do you?
+- Hey, can we talk?
+- I really need to talk
+- I'm losing my mind.
+Can we talk?
+- AAAAAAAAAAAAAAAAAAAAA.
+Okay, I need to talk
+- Okay, I need to talk
+- You there?
+I NEED to talk, okay?
+- I don't usually do this but I really want to share my feelings.
+- I'm not a feelings person in the traditional sense but I need to talk right now.
+- Yo gotta talk

 ## intent:user_no_talk
 - I don't wanna talk